-These procedures are managed on behalf of the Vice-Chancellor by the Head of Governance.
+These procedures are managed on behalf of the Vice-Chancellor by the Director of Governance and Secretary to the Board.

 If you require this section in a different format, or need a procedural explanation contact the Student Appeals and Complaints Office (studentappealsandcomplaints@northumbria.ac.uk).